frederikprijck/blog.kwintenp/_posts/2017-09-08-code-formatting-with-rxjs.md

 	.subscribe();
 ```

-By putting every operator on a new line, it is so much easier to see whats happening.
+By putting every operator on a new line, it is so much easier to see what's happening.

 ### Using nested functions for functions longer than one line

 A lot of the RxJS operators will accept functions as parameters.
 These functions can influence the code formatting and impair the readability.
-Lets take a look at an example:
+Let's take a look at an example:

 ```typescript
 // A data$ stream